lit/lit.dev/packages/lit-dev-content/site/docs/v3/ssr/server-usage.md

 html`<h1>Hello</h1>`
 ```

 The template can contain custom elements.
-If they are defined on the server, they'll be rendered in turn, along with their templates.
+If the custom elements are defined on the server, they'll be rendered in turn, along with their templates.

 ```ts
 import {render} from '@lit-labs/ssr';